 Unfortunately, he was unwilling to consider offering up a sweat equity plan to potential new hires.
 He also balked at the thought of a onboarding a cofounder who could shore up his shortcomings.
 As a result, Chi Rho Consulting decided to part ways with this startup despite the compelling patent technology.
 We wished the founder best of luck in his effort to raise investment capital to begin operations but left the door open in case he had a change of heart.

 While this particular example is an extreme case, it does demonstrate why these three criteria are absolutely critical if you wish to gain traction within the investment community.
 To review: your business plan must demonstrate a degree of scalability, your valuation assumptions must pass the smell test, and the quality of your management team must excite potential investors in order to warrant serious attention.'

-If your startup requires investment capital, consider letting Chi Rho Consulting evaluate your business plan before you present your business case to potential investors.
+If your startup requires investment capital, consider having Chi Rho Consulting evaluate your business plan before you present your business case to potential investors.
 For a small fee, we’ll help you leverage you competitive advantages.
 We'll also provide you with practical recommendations that address any shortcomings in your operating plan.
 Doing so will definitely shorten the time it'll take you to find a suitable investor for your startup.
-It will also trengthen your position when you negotiate the terms of the investment.
+It will also strengthen your position when you negotiate the terms of the investment.

 Tips: If you're a patent inventor or idea originator, seriously consider on-boarding co-founders who can address your business shortcomings before you distribute your business plan.
 Also, consider securing soft commitments from experienced professionals for other key positions before you discuss your plan with potential investors.